ur-lawyer/ur-lawyer.github.io/_posts/2025-12-19-what-does-an-accident-lawyer-do.md

 ---
 layout: post
 title: "What Does an Accident Lawyer Do?
 A Beginner’s Guide"
-description: "generated description in 160 characters for article title What Does an Accident Lawyer Do?
-A Beginner’s Guide"
+description: "Learn what an accident lawyer does, including case evaluation, insurance negotiations, evidence gathering, and fighting for fair compensation after an injury."
 author: Mary
 tags: [accident lawyer]
 featured: false